borg286/sevtech/README.md

 * If a rock on the ground doesn't break in one click or **sounds like grass** when hitting it, LEAVE IT THERE- it's an ore sample in disguise.

 * Carry-On is in the pack, it can pick up most passive mobs (no villagers, buffaloes, horses, or larger mobs).
 Note your reach is less than right clicking.
+You can also pick up most chests, and other tile entities like this as well.

 * **Lighting fire on cobblestone** for your first kiln to cook your charcoal will last a bit longer then on dirt/grass.